juji-io/site/blog/you-can-create-a-chatbot-yes-im-talking-to-you-1.md

 Once you are done with your Q&A list, save and upload the CSV file on the Q&A dashboard.
 Now you can preview your chatbot and test out the Q&As you just put in.

 Juji uses machine learning behind the scenes to match a user-inquiry with the questions you entered by their semantics.
 In other words, Juji can recognize what a user is trying to convey.
 As a result, you will notice the following chatbot behavior.
 First, even if your questions don't exactly match the ones you entered in the CSV, your chatbot can still answer the questions correctly.
-Second, if your chatbot is unsure about a match, it will recommend possible questions, giving your team a chance to select the correct matched question as shown below.
+Second, if your chatbot is unsure about a match, then it will recommend possible questions, giving your team a chance to select the correct matched question as shown below.

 ![](/assets/uploads/questionrecommendation.png "Question Recommendation")

-If you are satisfied with your chatbot, then you can [deploy it ](https://docs.juji.io/release/)to meet your audience, either on your Facebook page or your website.
+Once you are satisfied with your chatbot, then you can [deploy it ](https://docs.juji.io/release/)to meet your audience, either on your Facebook page or your website.

 This [Youtube video](https://www.youtube.com/watch?v=XkI9c4iBwl8) recaps what we covered in the blog post.
 As you can see, creating an AI chatbot is actually easy and fast, perhaps easier than making PowerPoint slides.